 Companies like these are very clear in the content they offer, and they encourage users to comment, review, rate and share their sites.
 Plus, they offer original content that helps users achieve what they seek to know from their searches.

-6. Be present on other sites and platforms.
+6. Optimize for other sites and platforms.

 Use other platforms to your advantage.